vicident/texture_nets/README.md

 In [our paper](http://arxiv.org/abs/1603.03417) we describe a faster way to generate textures and stylize images.
 It requires learning a feedforward generator with a loss function proposed by [Gatys et. al.](http://arxiv.org/abs/1505.07376) which takes in our experiments about an hour or two.
 When the model is trained, a texture sample of any size can be generated instantly.

 ## Pretrained models
 You can find two `iTorch` notebooks as well as 8 pretrained models in `supplementary` directory.
-You need a GPU (nn.SpatialBatchNormalization throws a error in CPU mode), `torch`, and `iTorch` installed to try them.
+You need a GPU (nn.SpatialBatchNormalization throws a error in CPU mode due to my mistake), `torch`, and `iTorch` installed to try them.

+Pretrained models in `supplementary` directory should be run with notebooks and are not compatible with other code.
 ## Train texture generator

 ### Prerequisites